 This brown sugar pork tenderloin recipe is flavorful and tender with rich maple flavor.
-Easy enough to whip up any night of the week, this baked pork tenderloin pairs perfectly with roasted carrots or potatoes.
+Easy enough to whip up any night of the week, this baked pork tenderloin pairs perfectly with glazed carrots, green beans almondine or potatoes.

 Inspired by my recent trip to a pig farm, the recipe I’m sharing today will also teach you how to make a perfect roast pork tenderloin every time.
 Thank you to The National Pork Board for sponsoring this post.

 Maple brown sugar pork tenderloin got rave reviews from this family.
 I couldn’t believe how tender the pork was with each and every bite.

 It’s one of the most tender and flavorful cuts of pork, yet I so often forget about it.
 After discovering this recipe for pork tenderloin baked in the oven with brown sugar, maple syrup and spices, I know it’ll find itself on my regular dinner time rotation from now on.

 A couple of months back, I visited a working sow farm in Illinois, thanks to the National Pork Board.
 I learned SO much while I was there, from how farmers care for their animals to how to identify the best cuts of pork when I’m grocery shopping.

 Want to know what blew my mind the most?

 I found out I’d been cooking pork to the wrong temperature for years.